libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 ## Work done and requested

 {{< bigFigure
-alt="Requests and responses being passed" src="/images/s95/diagram-rhize-isa-95-requests-responses.webp"
-caption="The flow of requests and performance across levels" width="50%"
+alt="Schedules and requests"
+src="/images/s95/diagram-rhize-isa95-schedule-requests.svg"
+caption="An operations schedule is associated with a work requests, which has associated job orders" width="60%"
 >}}

 Besides resources, manufacturers also need to track and describe how work is demanded and performed.